kristinasavova/tribute-page/README.md

 # Tribute Page

 A tribute page to Albus Dumbledore created in accordance with the principles of Responsive Web Design.
-CSS Flexbox, media queries, responsive images and typoraphy were used in order to improve user experience.
+CSS Flexbox, media queries, responsive images and fluid typography and mobile first approach were used in order to improve user experience.

 ## Built With